Sans-serif

 Sans-serif typefaces have become the most prevalent for display of text on computer screens.
 On lower-resolution digital displays, fine details like serifs may disappear or appear too large.
 The term comes from the French word sans, meaning "without" and "serif" of uncertain origin, possibly from the Dutch word schreef meaning "line" or pen-stroke.
 In printed media, they are more commonly used for display use and less for body text.

-Before the term "sans-serif" became common in English typography, a number of other terms had been used.
-One of these outmoded terms for sans-serif was gothic, which is still used in East Asian typography and sometimes seen in typeface names like News Gothic, Highway Gothic, Franklin Gothic or Trade Gothic.
+Before the term "sans-serif" became standard in English typography, a number of other terms had been used.
+One of these terms for sans-serif was "grotesque", often used in Europe, and "gothic", which is still used in East Asian typography and sometimes seen in typeface names like News Gothic, Highway Gothic, Franklin Gothic or Trade Gothic.

 Sans-serif typefaces are sometimes, especially in older documents, used as a device for emphasis, due to their typically blacker type color.

 Classification

 For the purposes of type classification, sans-serif designs are usually divided into three or four major groups, the fourth being the result of splitting the grotesque category into grotesque and neo-grotesque.